-Although receiving a notice from the IRS is rarely cause for celebration, CP523 is especially worrying.
+Although receiving a notice from the IRS is rarely a cause for celebration, CP523 is especially worrying.
 Sent by certified mail, it puts you on notice that you have defaulted on an earlier installment agreement and are now at risk for enforced collection actions like wage garnishment, a bank levy, and even asset seizure.

 Why Did You Receive a CP523?

 There are many reasons why the IRS will send you a Notice CP523, the most obvious of which is a failure to pay the monthly amount specified in the installment agreement.
 Other reasons include:

 - Not submitting updated financial information when the IRS asks you for it

 - Not paying the full amount of tax due on your most recently filed return